wavebox/waveboxapp/README.md

 - **Focus on what's important:** Declutter your desktop by having everything in one place, and use 'mute' across all apps when you need time to concentrate.
 - **Better than a browser:** Unlike browser tabs which work independently, Wavebox brings everything together as a single suite of web apps.
 It's faster, more secure and uses less processing power.

-Install Wavebox and use for free with 2 Gmail/Inbox accounts.
+Install Wavebox and use for free with 2 Gmail accounts.
 Then upgrade to Pro to add more apps, services and features.
 Join thousands of individuals and teams who now spend their days in Wavebox.

 Why not give it a try at [wavebox.io](https://wavebox.io)

 ---

 **Wavebox Classic is built using [Electron](https://github.com/atom/electron), [React](https://facebook.github.io/react/) and [Flux](https://facebook.github.io/flux/).
-It supports Gmail, Google Inbox, Outlook, Office 365, Slack, Trello & over a 1000 other apps.**
+It supports Gmail, Google, Outlook, Office 365, Slack, Trello & over a 1000 other apps.**

 # Building Wavebox Classic